Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Theory: Heavy Precipitation Decomposition

+In this section, we outline our strategy to facilitate the analysis of heavy precipitation changes including spatial details elucidating storm formation.

+The crux of this analysis rests on the assumption that we can meaningfully cluster different vertical velocity fields into $N$ different convection types.
+Our analysis transforms these convection types into “cluster probabilities”.
+For the total $N$ data points being assigned to a set of K clusters, we first compute a vector of counts $N_k$, indicating the number of data points assigned to each cluster index by $k$: $\sum_{k=1}^N N_k \equiv N$.
+We now convert these numbers to a normalized probability vector as $\pi \equiv (\pi_1, …, \pi_k) \equiv (N_1/N, …, N_k/N)$.

+To calculate these $\pi_i$'s, we use variational autoencoders in conjunction with k-means clustering, also called vector quantization~\cite{gray1984vector,Lloyd_1957}.
+Details on the exact coarse graining procedure will be presented in Section~\ref{sec:training}; for now, we take the $N$ different convection types and their probabilities as given.

-To facilitate the interpretation of extreme precipitation changes without sacrificing the details of storm formation, this paper proposes to (1) objectively cluster vertical velocity fields into $N $ interpretable regimes via unsupervised machine learning.
-We define the probability of a regime of convection at a given geographic location as $\pi$.
-This discretization of regimes of convection through machine learning allows us to (2) quantitatively understand changes in precipitation extremes ($P_{\mathrm{extreme}}$) from changes in convection regime dynamics and probability.
-Here we define $P_{\mathrm{extreme}} $ as a fixed~\textit{high} quantile of precipitation (e.g., 95th percentile) at a given spatial location.
-To model the effects of climate change, we define $\Delta P_{\mathrm{extreme}} $ as its absolute change from the Control to the Warmed climate, and show in SI-B that relative changes in precipitation extremes can be decomposed as follows:
+This unsupervised quantization of regimes of convection through ML allows us to quantitatively understand changes in heavy precipitation ($P_{\mathrm{heavy}}$) from both changes in convection regime characteristics and probability.
+Here we define $P_{\mathrm{heavy}} $ as a fixed~\textit{high} quantile of precipitation (e.g., 80th-99.99th percentiles) at a given spatial location.
+To model the effects of climate change, we define $\Delta P_{\mathrm{heavy}} $ as its absolute change from the ``Control'' to the ``Warmed'' climate, and show below that relative changes in heavy precipitation can be decomposed using changes in $\pi $ (Eq.~\ref{eq:dynamical_contribution}).

+We derive a decomposition of heavy precipitation changes for global warming by making a series of simple physical assumptions about precipitation.
+While these approximations facilitate our results' interpretability and lend physical meaning to each term, they need not hold to derive Eq.~\ref{eq:P_extreme}, the final form of the decomposition as it could also be derived by decomposing the heavy precipitation field into its spatial-average and an anomaly, before further decomposing the anomaly using the objectively-identified dynamical regimes.
+To first order, precipitation ($P $) scales like condensation rate ($C $), which depends on the full vertical velocity ($w $) and atmospheric water vapor (here quantified using specific humidity $q $) fields:

+Note that Eq.~\ref{eq:P_w_q} neglects the dependence on microphysical processes (see e.g., \cite{muller2020response}) to focus on the thermodynamical and dynamical components of precipitation.
+When focusing on heavier precipitation, we de facto sample atmospheric columns that are so humid that the specific humidity $q $ equals its saturation value $q_{\mathrm{sat}}$.
+This allows us to further simplify Eq.~\ref{eq:P_w_q} in the case of high quantiles of $P $:

+We now make the assumption that the thermodynamic dependence on $q_{\mathrm{sat}} $ can be factored out of the right-hand side of Eq.~\ref{eq:Pextreme_w_qsat} and denote the dynamical pre-factor as ${\cal D}\left(w\right) $: